judnich/TupleMarkup/README.md

     [ [position] [1 2 3] ]

-Empty tuples will also be generated with the "|" delimiter if you delimit nothingness: "[ | ]" is equivalent to "[ [] [] ]".
+Empty tuples will also be generated with the `|` delimiter if you delimit nothingness: `[ | ]` is equivalent to `[ [] [] ]`.

 ###Comments

 Line comments are supported.
-Simply prefix the comment with "||".
+Simply prefix the comment with `||`.
 For example:

     || This is a line comment example.

 ###Escape Codes

-For special characters, you may use "\" for escape codes much like in C. Escape codes supported are:
+For special characters, you may use `\` for escape codes much like in C. Escape codes supported are:

     \n \r \t \s \\ \[ \] \| \? \*

-These respectively evaluate to: newline code, return code, tab code, space, \, [, ], |, code 0x01, code 0x02.
+These respectively evaluate to: `newline code, return code, tab code, space, \, [, ], |, code 0x01, code 0x02`.

-The last two, \\? and \\*, are escape codes meant to be used as wildcard tokens by some TML APIs that allow you to use pattern-matching search queries on a TML tree (refer to the TML APIs documentation for more info).
+The last two, `\?` and `\*`, are escape codes meant to be used as wildcard tokens by some TML APIs that allow you to use pattern-matching search queries on a TML tree (refer to the TML APIs documentation for more info).
 They don't have any unusual syntactic behavior.

 ###Done.

 That's it!
 You now know all of TML.
-Take a look at the examples below to see how it looks in use.
+Take a look at the examples if you haven't already to see how it looks in use.